ABorden23/stock-analysis/README.md

 ![This is an image](https://github.com/ABorden23/stock-analysis/blob/main/All%20Stocks%20Analysis%202017%20.png)

+Conclusion of Code: Using our Refactored Code, we are able to run our 2017 code 75% faster and our 2018 82% faster.

+Summary: Using VBA is an extremely strong tool I have found... although vastly tedious.
+I can run some powerful analysis.
+What I found throughout this project is that when writing the original code then backtracking to refactor.
+You must watch your steps and think carefully about each move you are making, unless you will end up with multiple errors.

-Summary: In a summary statement, address the following questions.
+In a summary statement, address the following questions.
 What are the advantages or disadvantages of refactoring code?
 How do these pros and cons apply to refactoring the original VBA script?